 Hi.
 All of those scenarios sound exhausting.

 I don’t like any of those things.
 I hate to cook.
 And hike.
 And haggle.
 And get dirty and sticky and itchy and bitten by bugs.
-Instead, I like high fashion and five-star hotels and amazing restaurants and the theater.
+Instead, I like high fashion and five-star hotels and amazing restaurants and the theater, sometimes a visit to a cineplex and a spin at a casino.
+I’m low effort when it comes to what I want to do for vacations, but high budget.
+I want to focus my vacation around the hobbies and luxuries I don’t normally get to indulge, but there’s an issue with that that rises in my mind every time.
 I’ve run into this issue before, most dramatically when I wanted a diamond ring and felt wild shame about it.

 I’m deeply conditioned to believe that if I long for something, it must be wicked, and if something feels miserable and awful, it’s probably good.

 (No, REALLY.
 That’s an old inherited belief, and it’s a shitty one.)

 So let me tell you my secret, wicked, delicious and true desires.
 Lean in close so I can whisper them to you.